The UEFA CFCB settlement agreement: what it is, what it commits you to and why it is not a get-out

 The CFCB sets intermediate targets that represent a credible compliance trajectory from the club's position at the time of the settlement to full compliance with the applicable rule by the end of the settlement period.
 For a club entering a settlement on squad cost ratio grounds, the intermediate targets will typically require a defined reduction in the ratio each year.
 For a club entering a settlement on football earnings grounds, they will typically require the aggregate three-year deficit to reduce towards the applicable threshold by a defined amount annually.

 The specific intermediate targets for Newcastle United and Juventus from the June 2026 cycle have not been publicly disclosed.
 What UEFA's published decision confirmed is that both clubs entered three-year settlement agreements running to the end of the 2028/29 season, with annual monitoring.
-The trajectory required will be assessed at each annual monitoring point, typically around June or July of each year, when the CFCB reviews the previous calendar year's squad cost ratio and the previous financial year's football earnings position.
+The trajectory required will be assessed at each annual monitoring point.
+The relevant assessment will depend on the rule in question: for a Football Earnings Rule settlement, the focus is the football earnings position for the relevant monitoring period; for a Squad Cost Rule settlement, the focus is the squad cost ratio for the relevant calendar year.

 A settlement agreement is not a fine paid and forgotten.
-Every summer transfer window for the duration of the settlement affects the club's compliance position.
-Every contract extension, every new signing, every agent fee payment is a direct input into whether the intermediate targets are met.
+Every summer transfer window for the duration of the settlement can affect the club's compliance position.
+Contract extensions, new signings, transfer amortisation, wage commitments and agent/intermediary costs all need to be tested against the specific intermediate targets in the settlement.

 The escalation mechanism: what happens if targets are missed